SergNikitin/img_glypher/README.md

 ## How to build

-Currently build only under Linux. g++ compiler is used
+Currently builds only on Linux. g++ compiler is used

 1. Run `cmake .` command in the sources directory
 2. Run `make` command to build the program as well as automatically download